“The issue today is the same as it has been throughout all history, whether man shall be allowed to govern himself or be ruled by a small elite.“

-Dr. Dwight was the 8th President of Yale College, from 1795 to 1817.
-His first move as President of that college was to fire every professor who embraced the teachings of the French Revolution which espoused the idea that morality can be obtained without God.
-He also engineered the Second Great Awakening (1802-1810).
+Timothy Dwight was the 8th President of Yale College, from 1795 to 1817.
+His first move as President of Yale was to fire every professor who embraced the teachings of the French Revolution and taught that morality can be obtained without God.
+He was also responsible for starting the Second Great Awakening.
 He said:

 “Education ought everywhere to be religious education.
 Parents are bound to employ instructors who will educate their children religiously.
 To commit our children to the care of irreligious persons is to commit lambs to the superintendency of wolves.“

 Charles G. Finney is best known for his contribution to the religious movement known as the Second Great Awakening during the 1830s.
 He was an evangelist who used emotional sermons to urge his audiences to devote their lives to God.
 He departed from traditional Calvinistic theology by teaching that people have free will to choose salvation.

 “The time has come that Christians must vote for honest men and take consistent ground in politics or the Lord will curse them. . . .
 Christians have been exceedingly guilty in this matter.
 But the time has come when they must act differently. . . .
 Christians seem to act as if they thought God did not see what they do in politics.
 But I tell you He does see it – and He will bless or curse this nation according to the course they Christians take in politics.”

 “I am much afraid that the schools and universities will prove to be the great gates to hell unless they diligently labour to explain the Holy Scriptures and engrave them upon the hearts of youth.
 I advise no one to send their child where the Scriptures do not reign paramount.
 Every institution that does not unceasingly occupy its students with the Word of God must become corrupt.“